HOW TO TELL IF A RUBY IS REAL

 The color of your ruby stone is one of the best factors to look at first.
 An authentic ruby gemstone has a deep, rich hue.
 A ruby-red color that is so vivid that it looks bright, while fake rubies often appear pale and dull, as if there is no substance.

-Use the "stoplight red" as a guide, but do not expect to find a real ruby that is that bright.
-If you do, then the "natural ruby" is likely fake.
+Use the "stoplight red" as a guide, but do not expect to find a real ruby stone that is that bright.
+If you do, then your "real ruby stone" is likely fake.
 However, an authentic ruby gemstone is more like a bright traffic light than a faux, dull stone.

-If a gem is more of a dark shade, it is probably a garnet instead of an actual ruby.
+If a gem is more of a dark shade, it is probably a garnet instead of a real ruby stone.
 Garnets are a common substitute for real rubies

 THE GLASS TEST

-Artificial rubies commonly consist of glass.
-To determine if you have an artificial ruby, compare it to similar-tinted glass.
+Fake rubies commonly consist of glass.
+To determine if you have a fake ruby, compare it to similar-tinted glass.
 No genuine ruby will ever be identical to the color or tint of a piece of glass.

 STEP 3: FEEL THE RUBY'S WEIGHT